x402VELOCITY/velocitylongtermandtokenomics/README.md

 The primary utility of the **$VC** token is to grant access to platform features:

-* **Premium Feature Unlock:** Holding a specified minimum balance of **$VC** in a linked wallet will automatically unlock access to premium-locked services
+* **Premium Feature Unlock:** Holding a specified minimum balance of **$X402V** in a linked wallet will automatically unlock access to premium-locked services

 ### Token Incentives (Reward)

-We believe in rewarding those who build the platform. **$VC** is the exclusive reward mechanism for community contributions:
+We believe in rewarding those who build the platform. **$X402V** is the exclusive reward mechanism for community contributions:

-* **Contributor Rewards:** Developers, technical writers, security researchers, and community managers who contribute high-quality, merged code or documentation will be rewarded with an allocation of **$VC** tokens.
+* **Contributor Rewards:** Developers, technical writers, security researchers, and community managers who contribute high-quality, merged code or documentation will be rewarded with an allocation of **$X402V** tokens.

 ---